Navigation » List of Schools » Glendale Community College » Economics » Econ 101 – Microeconomics » Summer 2021 » iVAT Chapter 19

 C Consumption expenditures, which drives prices.

-D Utility or the satisfaction that one receives from consuming a good/service.
+D Utility or the usefulness that one derives from consuming a good/service.